Later this year, I will, as many of our readers already do, face the challenge of finding affordable travel insurance for seniors.

-In my books, travel insurance has always been important.
+In my opinion, travel insurance has always been important.
 I have never traveled without it.
-As I age, I consider it even more important.
+As we age it is even more important.
+Travel insurance for seniors is a must.

 My purpose with this post is to simplify what can be a complicated purchase.
 While I can't change the rates or policies that travel insurance companies have for seniors, I can share with you some straightforward language to help you buy travel insurance according to your needs without overspending.

-If you are under 70 years of age (65 in Canada) please read Going Alone?
-Travel Insurance is a Must.
+If you are under 70 years of age (65 in Canada) please read Travel Insurance for Solo Travelers: How to Make Sure You’re Protected.

 If you're exploring travel insurance you're likely in trip planning mode.
 You may want to click here for your travel planning checklist.

 One quick note.
 This article contains affiliate links which means that if you make a purchase we'll earn a small commission.
-This doesn't affect our analysis or your costs, but you will support Solo Traveler.
+This doesn't affect our analysis or your costs, but you will support Solo Traveler to do the work of researching, analysing, and bringing this information to you.

 - Trip cancellation: $6,000